 • Redding, CA

-• Riverside, CA
+• Jurupa Valley, CA

-Home of the Los Angeles Angels of Anaheim, this stadium replicated by Big League Dreams was renovated in 1999 at a cost of approximately 100 million dollars!
+Home of the Los Angeles Angels of Anaheim, this major league stadium replicated by Big League Dreams was renovated in 1999 at a cost of approximately 100 million dollars!
 Walt Disney Imagineering served as the manager of design and construction.
 The most unique design of this replica is the rock feature in left-center field.

-Located in Chavez Ravine and built in 1962, Dodger Stadium was the second privately-financed stadium in the Major Leagues.
+Located in Chavez Ravine and built in 1962, Dodger Stadium was the second privately-financed stadium in the major leagues.
 In 1957, Dodger owner, Walter O’Malley, found the 300 acre site when flying in a helicopter looking for land to build a stadium.
 Dodger Stadium is marked by its white pavilion in center field.
 In the 1988 World Series, Kirk Gibson hit his famous walk-off run to defeat the favored Oakland Athletics in Game 1.

 Home of the Brooklyn Dodgers, Ebbets Field was built in 1913.
-Jackie Robinson made his Major League debut at Ebbets on April 15, 1947.
+Jackie Robinson made his major league debut at Ebbets on April 15, 1947.
 The unique right field wall and scoreboard had approximately 289 different angles, making it extremely difficult on right fielders.
 The famous Abe Stark sign offered a free suit to any player hitting the 3 x 30 foot sign.
 The Dodgers played in Ebbets until 1957 before they ultimately moved to Los Angeles.